-Recorded webinars are available at United in Learning: www.united-in-learning.com.
+Recorded webinars are available at United in Learning.

 Reminder

 Annual Information Returns (T3010) must be filed with Canada Revenue Agency (CRA) within six months of a pastoral charge's fiscal year-end to avoid paying a penalty or risking loss of charitable status.